 TYLER DAMON (b.
-1987, Cincinnati, OH USA) is a Chicago, Illinois based artist whose work aims to reveal obscured and untold narratives via drums/percussion & free improvisation.
+1987, Cincinnati, OH USA) is a Chicago, Illinois based artist whose work aims to reveal obscured, mercurial narratives via drums/percussion & free improvisation.

-In addition to solo work, Tyler is involved in extended duo exhibitions with guitarist Tashi Dorji, saxophonist Dave Rempis & bassist Darin Gray (as Duo Oninbo).
+In addition to solo work, Tyler is involved in extended duo exhibitions with guitarist Tashi Dorji, saxophonist Dave Rempis, & bassist Darin Gray (as Duo Oninbo).
+Building upon the foundation of the Dorji/Damon duo, the pair is often augmented into a trio featuring Rempis (as Kuzu), Mette Rasmussen, & Thom Nguyen (as Manas).
 He is presently drumming with Circuit Des Yeux and is also regularly engaged with John Dawson as the shape-shifting outfit Thee Open Sex.

-Tyler has toured extensively in North America, Europe & Vietnam and is also regularly engaged with other artists, musicians and heads of various sorts across the American Midwest.
-From home he quietly operates his own label, Yoke, and previously hosted the long-running free-form/experimental radio program Melody Unasked For on Bloomington, IN community radio station WFHB.
-From 2010-2015, he was a principal curator of “out” music in the Bloomington area at several now-defunct DIY venues.
-Tyler’s recorded output has been offered by a myriad of labels including Family Vineyard, Magnetic South, Drag City, Auris Apothecary, Astral Spirits, Trost, Feeding Tube & Yoke.
+Tyler has toured extensively in North America, Europe, Vietnam, & Colombia and is also regularly engaged with other artists, musicians and heads of various sorts across the American Midwest.
+From home, he quietly operates his own label, Yoke, and previously hosted the long-running free-form/experimental radio program Melody Unasked For on Bloomington, IN community radio station WFHB.
+From 2010-2015, he was a principle curator of “out” music in the Bloomington area at several now-defunct DIY venues.
+Tyler’s recorded output has been offered by a myriad of labels including Family Vineyard, Magnetic South, Drag City, Auris Apothecary, Astral Spirits, Trost, Feeding Tube, Sophomore Lounge, Park 70 & Yoke.